Maud A. Merrill: Career

 Merrill became a faculty member at Stanford, where she continued to work with Terman.
 The pair collaborated on Genetic Studies of Genius, a longitudinal study of highly intelligent people.
 Terman and Merrill published a second edition of his Stanford-Binet Intelligence Scales (1931).
 Though she retired in 1954 and Terman died in 1956, Merrill released a third edition of the scales in 1960.
 Merrill was a mentor to budding developmental psychologist Jeanne Block, who became known for her studies of twin and non-twin siblings.

-Merrill also worked as a consultant for the juvenile courts in San Jose, California.
-That work introduced her to Judge William Francis James, who she grew fond of and married in 1933.
-After her marriage she was occasionally referred to as Merrill-James (or Merrill James) but continued to use the name Merrill in her publications.

 The work for the juvenile courts also inspired her 1947 book, Problems of Child Delinquency.
 That book explored the environments and temperaments of delinquent children.
 In a review of the book, Ohio State University professor Walter Reckless said that her work "gives ample reason to reconsider the factor of the broken-home family, which many sociologists have discounted in recent years, as well as the IQ level in determining delinquency..."